As befits a quaint, little state, there are plenty of cute towns in Connecticut.

 Today, it is the state’s most popular tourist destination.
 It’s like Connecticut’s version of Myrtle Beach, except way less tacky.

 Mystic Seaport started first, to honor the area’s maritime history.
-It is one of the country’s largest maritime museums, with a collection of four historic ships and merchant vessels.
+The seaport museum is one of the country’s largest maritime museums, with a collection of four historic ships and merchant vessels.
 The most famous of the ships is the Charles W Morgan whaling ship.

 Then they threw-in the Mystic Aquarium, and how could you not spend a day or two here?
 They have beluga whales and sea lions!